leytilera/addonscript-spec/docs/concepts/install.md

 side, which has this install step, except all of them are marked as `optional`, in which case they are also implicitly marked as incompatible to each other.

-### select

-args:

-- `[filename]`

-`select` is used to select the file with the given file name for other installation steps.
-The file name can also be a relative path, if the file is not directly in the Minecraft directory.
-If no file name is given, the selection resets to the original file itself, also if it was already moved to another location.

 ## Locations

 Locations are specified as a relative path from the Minecraft directory to which the file should be installed.